 The annual cost of a loan to a borrower.
 Like an interest rate, the APR is expressed as a percentage.
 Unlike an interest rate, however, it includes other charges or fees (such as mortgage insurance, most closing costs, discounts points and loan origination fees) to reflect the total cost of the loan.
 The Federal Truth in Lending Act requires that every consumer loan agreement disclose the APR.
 Since all lenders must follow the same rules to ensure the accuracy of the APR, borrowers can use the APR as a good basis for comparing the costs of similar credit transactions.

 Closing costs, also known as settlement costs, are the costs incurred when obtaining your loan.
 For new purchases, these costs also include ownership transfer of any collateral property from the seller to you.
-Costs may include and are not limited to: attorney's fees, preparation and title search fees, discount points, appraisal fees, title insurance, and credit report charges.
-They are typically about 3% of your loan amount, and are often paid at closing or just before your loan closes.
-Funds often needed to close a loan, such as homeowners insurance, property taxes, and escrow impound account funds, aren't included in closing costs and are considered separate.
+Costs may include and are not limited to: attorney's fees, preparation and title search fees, discount points, appraisal fees, title insurance and credit report charges.
+They are typically about 3-5% of your loan amount.
+Funds often needed to close a loan, such as homeowners insurance, property taxes and escrow impound account funds, aren't included in closing costs and are considered separate.
 You should be prepared to pay these costs before your loan closes.

 An amount paid to the lender, typically at closing, in order to lower the interest rate.
-Also known as mortgage points or discount points.
-One point equals one percent of the loan amount (for example, 2 points on a $100,000 mortgage would equal $2,000).
+Also known as “mortgage points” or “discount points.”
+One point equals 1% of the loan amount (for example, 2 points on a $100,000 mortgage would equal $2,000).